km1036/Green_Stock_Analysis_with_Matplotlib/README.md

 ## Method 2: Moving Average Visualization with HVPlot package

-### The benefit to using the hvplot package for plotting moving averages is the abiilty to produce an interactive map.
+### The benefit to using the hvplot package for plotting moving averages is the ability to produce an interactive map.
 With this map, we are able to scroll over the points that indicate entry/exit positions over the total portfolio value for the investment.
 Each point is able to indicate the date and the porfolio total at that position.

 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/movingav_hvplot.jpg" />

 # Daily Percentage Change

-###  DPC is a technical analysis tool used to measure volatility (distribution).
-DPC is the change in a value of a stock over a single trading day.
+### Daily percentage change is a technical analysis tool used to measure volatility (distribution).
+DPC is the percentage change in a value of a stock over a single trading day.
 The larger the value (positive or negative), the more volatile the stock is.
+Pandas' shift function is used to calcualte this.

 ### 2-3% (or 0.02 / 0.03 is considered high volatility, a.k.a more risk)

-### Formula for calculating DPC which will be used in code:  rt = Pt/Pt-1 -1
+### Formula for calculating DPC which will be used in code (exluding dividends:  rt = Pt/Pt-1 -1

 ## Daily Percentage Change - AMRC
 <img src="https://github.com/katmarcin/Green_Stock_Analysis_with_Matplotlib/blob/0f56ed7087b80cf68a06abc3c4d760ce1f0fa3f9/images/amrc_dpc.jpg" />